faiqali1/PollsApp/README.md

 Here's the [design file](/Design/Poll-App.bsdesign) for the project.

-Thank for checking the project out.
+Thanks for checking the project out.